Basic principles of the structure of the visual analyzer. The structure and functions of the visual analyzer briefly

 It is thin, rich in blood vessels, and contains pigment cells that give it a dark brown color.

-The ciliary body is located anterior to the choroid itself and has the form of a roller.
-From leading edge of the ciliary body, outgrowths branch off to the lens - ciliary processes and thin fibers (ciliary girdle), which attach to the lens capsule along its equator.
-Most of the ciliary body is made up of the ciliary muscle.
+The ciliary body is located anterior to the choroid itself and has the appearance of a roller.
+From leading edge From the ciliary body, outgrowths extend to the lens - ciliary processes and thin fibers (ciliary belt), which are attached to the lens capsule along its equator.
+Most of the ciliary body consists of the ciliary muscle.
 During its contraction, this muscle changes the tension of the fibers of the ciliary girdle and thereby regulates the curvature of the lens, changing its refractive power.

-The iris, or iris, is located between the front cornea and the back of the lens.
-It looks like a front disc with a hole (pupil) in the middle.
+The iris, or iris, is located between the cornea at the front and the lens at the back.
+It looks like a frontally located disk with a hole (pupil) in the middle.
 With its outer edge, the iris passes into the ciliary body.
-The inner, free edge of the iris defines the opening of the pupil.
-The connective tissue base of the iris contains vessels, smooth muscle and pigment cells.
+The inner, free edge of the iris limits the opening of the pupil.
+The connective tissue base of the iris contains blood vessels, smooth muscle and pigment cells.

-The color of the eyes depends on the amount and depth of the pigment - brown, black (if there is a large amount of pigment), blue, greenish (if there is little pigment).
-Bundles of smooth muscle cells have a double direction and form a muscle that dilates the pupil and a muscle that constricts the pupil.
-These muscles regulate the flow of light into the eye.
+The color of the eyes depends on the amount and depth of pigment - brown, black (if there is a large amount of pigment), blue, greenish (if there is little pigment).
+Bunches of smooth muscle cells have a dual direction and form the muscle that dilates the pupil and the muscle that constricts the pupil.
+These muscles regulate the amount of light entering the eye.

 The retina, or retina, is adjacent to the choroid from the inside.
-In the retina, two parts are distinguished: the posterior visual and the anterior ciliary and iris.
+The retina has two parts: the posterior optic and the anterior ciliary and iris.
 In the posterior visual part there are light-sensitive cells - photoreceptors.
-The anterior part of the retina (blind) is adjacent to the ciliary body and the iris.
+The anterior part of the retina (blind) is adjacent to the ciliary body and iris.
 It does not contain light-sensitive cells.
 The visual part of the retina has a complex structure.
-It consists of two sheets: the inner one is light-sensitive and the outer one is pigmented.
-The cells of the pigment layer are involved in the absorption of light entering the eye and passing through the light-sensitive layer of the retina.
-The inner layer of the retina consists of three layers of nerve cells: the outer one, adjacent to the pigment layer, is photoreceptor, the middle is associative, and the inner is ganglion.
+It consists of two sheets: the inner one is photosensitive and the outer one is pigmented.
+The cells of the pigment layer are involved in the absorption of light entering the eye and passing through the photosensitive layer of the retina.
+The inner layer of the retina consists of three layers of nerve cells: the outer layer, adjacent to the pigment layer, is photoreceptor, the middle layer is associative, and the inner layer is ganglionic.

-The photoreceptor layer of the retina consists of neurosensory rods and cone-shaped cells, the outer segments of which (dendrites) are rod-shaped or cone-shaped.
-Disc-like structures of rod-shaped and cone-shaped neurocytes (rods and cones) contain photopigment molecules: in rods - sensitive to black and white light, in cones - sensitive to red, green and blue light.
-The number of cones in the retina of the human eye reaches 6-7 million, and the number of rods is 20 times more.
-The rods perceive information about the shape and illumination of objects, while the cones perceive information about the color.
+The photoreceptor layer of the retina consists of neurosensory rod and cone cells, the outer segments of which (dendrites) are shaped like rods or cones.
+The disc-like structures of rod-shaped and cone-shaped neurocytes (rods and cones) contain photopigment molecules: in rods - sensitive to black and white light, in cones - sensitive to red, green and blue light.
+The number of cones in the human retina reaches 6-7 million, and the number of rods is 20 times more.
+Rods perceive information about the shape and illumination of objects, and cones perceive information about color.

-The central processes (axons) of neurosensory cells (rods and cones) transmit visual impulses to biopolar cells of the second cellular layer of the retina, which have contact with the ganglionic neurocytes of the third (ganglion) layer of the retina.
+The central processes (axons) of neurosensory cells (rods and cones) transmit visual impulses to the biopolar cells of the second cellular layer of the retina, which have contact with the ganglion neurocytes of the third (ganglionic) layer of the retina.

 The ganglion layer consists of large neurocytes, the axons of which form the optic nerve.
-In the back of the retina, two areas are distinguished - a blind spot and a yellow spot.
-The blind spot is the exit point from the eyeball of the optic nerve.
-Here, the retina contains no light-sensitive elements.
-The macula is located in the region of the posterior pole of the eye.
+At the back of the retina there are two areas - the blind spot and the macula.
+The blind spot is where the optic nerve exits the eyeball.
+Here the retina does not contain light-sensitive elements.
+The macula is located in the posterior pole of the eye.
 This is the most light-sensitive area of the retina.

-The middle of its depression is called the central fossa.
-The line connecting the middle of the anterior pole of the eye with the central fossa is called the optical axis of the eye.
+The middle of its recess is called the central fossa.
+The line connecting the middle of the anterior pole of the eye with the central fovea is called the optical axis of the eye.

-For better vision of the eyes with the help of the oculomotor muscles, it is installed so that the object in question and the central fossa are on the same axis.
+For better vision of the eyes, with the help of the extraocular muscles, it is installed so that the object in question and the central fossa are on the same axis.
 As already noted, the nucleus of the eyeball includes the lens, vitreous humor and aqueous humor.
 The lens is a transparent biconvex lens with a diameter of about 9 mm.
 The lens is located behind the iris.
-Between the lens at the back and the iris in front is the posterior chamber of the eye, which contains a transparent liquid - aqueous humor.
-Behind the lens is the vitreous humor.
-The substance of the lens is colorless, transparent, dense.
-The lens has no vessels and nerves.
-The lens is covered with a transparent capsule, which is connected to the ciliary body by means of a ciliary band.
+Between the lens at the back and the iris at the front is the posterior chamber of the eye, which contains a clear liquid - aqueous humor.
+Behind the lens is the vitreous body.
+The lens substance is colorless, transparent, dense.
+The lens does not have vessels or nerves.
+The lens is covered with a transparent capsule, which is connected to the ciliary body with the help of the ciliary girdle.
 When the ciliary muscle contracts or relaxes, the tension of the girdle fibers weakens or increases, which leads to a change in the curvature of the lens and its refractive power. nervous physiological vision

-The vitreous body fills the entire cavity of the eyeball between the retina in the back and the lens in front.
+The vitreous fills the entire cavity of the eyeball between the retina at the back and the lens at the front.

-It consists of a transparent gelatinous substance and has no blood vessels.
-Watery moisture is secreted by the blood vessels of the ciliary processes.
-It fills the posterior and anterior chambers of the eye, communicating through the opening in the iris - the pupil.
-Aqueous humor flows from the posterior chamber to the anterior chamber, and from the anterior chamber to the veins at the border of the cornea and tunica albuginea eyes.
+It consists of a transparent jelly-like substance and has no blood vessels.
+Aqueous humor is secreted by the blood vessels of the ciliary processes.
+It fills the posterior and anterior chambers of the eye, communicating through the hole in the iris - the pupil.
+Aqueous humor flows from the posterior chamber to the anterior chamber, and from the anterior chamber into the veins at the border of the cornea and tunica albuginea eyes.